evilsocket/arc/README.md

 ![multikey](https://pbs.twimg.com/media/DQN8W1KWsAEP6bd.jpg:large)

-Records are generated and decrypted client side (Arc relies on CryptoJS for its AES encryption and the PRNG) by `arc`, which offers an intuitive management system equipped with UI widgets including:
+Records are generated, encrypted and decrypted **client side only** (Arc relies on CryptoJS for its AES encryption and the PRNG) by `arc`, which offers an intuitive management system equipped with UI widgets including:

 - Simple text inputs.
 - Simple text areas.